barkerest/onebarker.copycodegenerators/README.md

  * Refactored the generators for the value setting code.
  * Located and fixed a few logical bugs that had managed not to cause trouble yet.
+ * Standardized preferences between getters and setters.
+   * Preference when getting a value:
+     * Get_ method
+     * Property
+     * Field
+   * Preference when setting a value:
+     * Property
+     * Field

 ## Version 1.2 updates